digitalocean/kubecon-2022-doks-workshop/02-flux.md

 You can throw all the manifests under the Flux CD sync path (e.g. `clusters/dev`), but it's best practice to keep things organized and follow naming conventions as much as possible to avoid frustration in the future.

-## Step 4 - Cloning the Flux CD Git Repository and Preparing the Layout
+## Step 2 - Cloning the Flux CD Git Repository and Preparing the Layout

-In this step, you will learn how to `organize` your `Git` repository used by `Flux CD` to sync your `DOKS` cluster `state`.
+In this step, you will learn how to organize your `Git` repository used by `Flux CD` to sync your `DOKS` cluster `state`.
 For simplicity, this tutorial is based on a `monorepo` structure, and is using a `single environment` to hold all your manifests (e.g. `clusters/dev`).
 You can check the official Flux CD documentation for some guidance on how to setup your [Git repository structure](https://fluxcd.io/docs/guides/repository-structure).

 Please make sure that the following steps are performed in order: